MazenAtlam/simple_shell/README.md

 - The shell is both an interactive command language and a scripting language
 - Usage: shell

+## Note:
-*Note:* This shell behaves like /bin/sh in Unix-shell
+This shell behaves like "/bin/sh" in Unix-shell